 Aboriginal boys at Carrolup Native Settlement weren’t just wonderful artists, they also had a fantastic football team.
 They played local schools and won very easily.
-For example, in 1949 they Katanning School by 21.19 to 1.2 and Wagin School by 18.7 to 0.3.
+For example, in 1949 they beat Katanning School by 21.19 to 1.2 and Wagin School by 18.7 to 0.3.

 In September that year, they were invited up to Perth by the Headmaster of Thomas Street School, John Stokes, who earlier had played a significant role in publicising the children’s artistic abilities.
 The boys spent three days in Perth, where they were billeted at the Hubert Street Baptist Church in East Victoria Park.